ss1910singh/eeg-emotion-recognition/Readme.md

 ## Overview

 This project implements an advanced emotion recognition system using Electroencephalography (EEG) data and deep learning techniques.
-By leveraging Long Short-Term Memory (LSTM), Gated Recurrent Unit (GRU), and Deep Neural Network (DNN) models, we have achieved high accuracy in classifying emotions, with our LSTM model reaching 97.50% accuracy on the test set.
+By leveraging Long Short-Term Memory (LSTM), Gated Recurrent Unit (GRU), and Deep Neural Network (DNN) models, we can achieve high accuracy in classifying emotions.

 ## Table of Contents